Gndevank: History

-The monastery was built in 931-938 AD by Princess Sophia of Syunik.
-She stated the purpose of her building the monastery as: "Vayots Dzor was a ring without a jewel but I built this monastery as the jewel for the ring".
+The monastery was constructed between 931 and 938 AD by Princess Sophia of Syunik.
+Commemorating the foundation, she famously declared: "Vayots Dzor was a ring without a gem, but I built this monastery as the jewel upon it."
 Priest Sargis was the first abbot of the church.
 Priest Yeghishe was entrusted the responsibility for its construction.
 There is also another version of the etymology of the name, according to which the princess sold her earrings (in old Armenian: գինդ (romanized: gind)) so that they could finish the construction works of the church, and the monastery was named Gndevank for that reason (the monastery of earrings).

 In 999 AD it was expanded with a gavit, a narthex or entrance to the church.
 In subsequent years the monastery was fortified with walls around it, under the orders of Abbot Petros (Peter).

 The monastery, which was damaged during an earthquake, was refurbished during 1965 and 1969.
 Further renovations were done during 2013.
 In 1875, several items of religious paraphernalia were found in a secret chamber in the church.